 Introduction to this Supplement

-The Sharing Value Sets, Codes and Maps (SVCM) Profile defines a lightweight RESTful interface through which healthcare systems may retrieve centrally managed uniform nomenclature and mappings between code systems based on the HL7 healthcare interoperability resources (FHIR) specification.
+The Sharing Valuesets, Codes and Maps (SVCM) Profile defines a lightweight RESTful interface through which healthcare systems may retrieve centrally managed uniform nomenclature and mappings between code systems based on the HL7 healthcare interoperability resources (FHIR) specification.

-The SVCM Profile is an update to the SVS and CMAP Profiles, combining the functionalities of each and simplifying for a lighter weight, mobile-compatible transport and messaging format.
+The SVCM Profile is an update to the IHE ITI Sharing Value Sets (SVS) and IHE Patient Care Coordination Concept Mapping (CMAP) Profiles, combining the functionalities of each and simplifying for a lighter weight, mobile-compatible transport and messaging format.
 This profile leverages HTTP transport, the JavaScript Object Notation (JSON), Simple-XML, and Representational State Transfer (REST).
 The payload format is defined by the HL7 FHIR draft standard.

 Using these patterns, the SVCM Profile provides a FHIR-based approach to sharing value sets, code systems, and concept maps, which is suitable for mobile and lightweight browser applications.

-The following list provides examples of how SVCM might be leveraged by implementers:

-[add several 1-sentence examples here based on use cases]

 This supplement is intended to be fully compliant with the HL7 FHIR specification, providing only use-case driven constraints to aid with interoperability and making it easier for implementers to benefit from the robust ecosystem of tools available for HL7 FHIR.

 Currently, the HL7 FHIR standard components used in this profile (CodeSystem and ValueSet) are at Normative state, with the exception of the FHIR ConceptMap resource, which is not expected to be revised in a manner that would substantively impact this profile.

+Differences from existing SVS and CMAP Profiles

+The SVCM Profile provides an alternative for the exchange and management of the metadata required for sharing data and replaces the use of HL7 Common Terminology Services (CTS) and Common Terminology Services 2 (CTS 2) with HL7 FHIR.

+SVCM will create an easily referenceable resource for profiles to use the Terminology Service in their workflows.
+It would lead to better overall standardization of those profiles and save future profile authors and editors from redefining how to interact with the Terminology Service across various use cases.

+A single Terminology Repository can be accessed by many Terminology Consumers, establishing a domain of consistent and uniform set of nomenclatures.
+It supports automated loading of Value Sets by Terminology Consumers, reducing the burden of manual configuration.
+This profile describes three transactions for retrieving Value Sets from a Terminology Repository by a Terminology Consumer.

+A single value set can be retrieved based on a Value Set Unique ID.
+This is aimed at meeting the needs of systems that are pre-configured to use specific value sets.
+These systems may be medical devices with strictly controlled functions that should not be modified without careful review.
+This transaction does not include metadata content and provides just the value set concept list as uniquely identified in the request.

 Open Issues and Questions

 Combine discovery use case for CodeSystem, ValueSet and ConceptMap into one or separate out ConceptMap discovery as its own use case?